ctsrc/http-horse/README.md

 ## Usage

-Have a out-dir that you want to serve, e.g. `./example/out/`.
+Have an out-dir that you want to serve, e.g. `./example/out/`.

 ### Serve out-dir